maggiben/rocko_decoy/website/content/learn/how-do-floating-aprs-work/index.md

 1. **Market Dynamics**: As DeFi operates 24/7, it constantly responds to supply and demand shifts.
 2. **Liquidity**: A varying APR helps maintain liquidity.
-3. **Attract Users**: By offering competitive rates, protocols can draw borrowers and lenders.
+3. **Attract Users**: By offering competitive DeFi loan rates, protocols can draw borrowers and lenders.

 **Key Factors Influencing Floating APR**